 Mahogany Resort is a beautiful luxurious beach resort in Corong Corong.
 It has a stunning pool and each of the rooms are their own little huts under the palm trees.
 The rooms are spacious and beautifully designed, and if you’re looking for a bit more luxury for your stay in El Nido, Mahogany Resort is definitely the place to stay.
 There’s a beach bar and restaurant where you can sit with your feet in the sand and watch the sunset over the ocean.
 They also offer spa services, and we had massages there that were incredible.
 We absolutely loved our stay here and highly recommend it if you’re looking for a relaxing and comfortable stay in El Nido.

 BOOK YOUR STAY AT MAHOGANY RESORT EL NIDO HERE!

 What to Expect:

 Only Drink Filtered Water:

 Get Cash in the Morning:

-Pretty much no one accepts credit cards on the islands, and if they do, they charge a huge fee for it, so just be prepared to use cash during your trip.
-There are a few different ATMs in El Nido, but they sometimes run out of money later in the day, so be sure to go to the ATMs first thing in the morning.
+Pretty much no one accepts credit cards on the islands, and if they do, they charge a huge fee for it.
+So just be prepared to use cash during your trip.
+There are also a few different ATMs in El Nido.
+But they sometimes run out of money later in the day, so be sure to go to the ATMs first thing in the morning.